NxPKG/khulnasoft-docs/content/stream/edit-videos/adding-captions.md

 ## Add or modify a caption

-To create or modify a caption on a video a [Cloudflare API Token](https://www.cloudflare.com/a/account/my-account) is required.
+To create or modify a caption on a video a [Khulnasoft API Token](https://www.Khulnasoft.com/a/account/my-account) is required.

 The `<LANGUAGE_TAG>` must adhere to the [BCP 47 format](http://www.unicode.org/reports/tr35/#Unicode_Language_and_Locale_Identifiers).
 For convenience, the most common language codes are provided [at the bottom of this document](#most-common-language-codes).